Lewd Acts by A Caretaker Law - Penal Code 288(b)(2) PC

 - with the specific intent to arouse or gratify a sexual desire, and

-- defendant used force, violence, duress, or fear of a bodily injury.
+- Defendants used force, violence, coercion, or fear of a bodily injury.

-A lewd or lascivious act refers to the touching of a dependent for sexual arousal on any part of their body.
+A lewd or lascivious act refers to touching a dependent for sexual arousal on any part of their body.
 This includes bare skin or through their clothing.

 How Does California Define a Caretaker & Dependent?

-As stated, in order to be convicted, the prosecution has to prove that you committed a lewd act, used force or intimidation, and specifically that you were a caretaker of the dependent person victim.
+As stated, to be convicted, the prosecution has to prove that you committed a lewd act, used force or intimidation, and specifically that you were a caretaker of the dependent person victim.

-Often, experienced criminal defense lawyers will challenge PC 288(b)(2) charges because of the statutory language around caretakers and dependents.
+Experienced criminal defense lawyers often challenge PC 288(b)(2) charges because of the statutory language around caretakers and dependents.

-Penal Code 288.1 PC establishes that “caretakers” are referring to “an owner, operator, employee, independent contractor, agent, or volunteer” at a public or private facility that provides daily care for the elderly or dependent persons.
+Penal Code 288.1 PC establishes that “caretakers” refer to “an owner, operator, employee, independent contractor, agent, or volunteer” at a public or private facility that provides daily care for the elderly or dependent persons.

 Thus, some examples of places in California that use caretakers include:

 - nursing home,